Ansible2/sqf-language-rework/configuration/grammars/docs/commands/setVariable.md

 Set variable to given value in the variable space of given element.
 Can be used to broadcast variables over the network.
-To remove a variable, set it to `nil` (see <See HashLink Reference Example 5>).
+To remove a variable, set it to `nil` (see *(Reference HashLink "#Example 5")*).

 ---